Roy Ascott: Interactive computer art

-Since the 1960s, Ascott has been working with interactive computer art, telematic art, and systems art.
+Since the 1960s, Ascott has been working with interactive art, computer art, telematic art, and systems art.
 Ascott built a theoretical framework for approaching interactive artworks, which brought together certain characteristics of Dada, Surrealism, Fluxus, Happenings, and Pop Art with the science of cybernetics.
-He was also influenced by the writings of Gordon Pask, Anthony Stafford Beer, William Ross Ashby, and F.H.
+He was also influenced by the writings of Gordon Pask, Stafford Beer, William Ross Ashby, and F.H.
 George.